 Walks are in the Washington, DC metro area and geared toward adults.
 All walks will teach you how to identify lots of plants including edible ones.
 We will gather wild edibles only where allowed and sample edible native species only when abundant.
-Be sure to read the information below the "upcoming walks" section before registering.

 NO REFUNDS OR CREDITS

 Before you pay, understand that all purchases are final and not refundable.
 If you end up not being able to attend for any reason (illness, schedule conflict, etc) you will not receive a credit for a future walk or a refund.
 (Think of it as purchasing a ticket for a performance, the theater won't refund/credit your payment if you don't attend.)
 But, you can transfer your payment to another person and have them attend in your place.

 Please consider your ability to physically handle weather, trail conditions, and length of the walk before registering.
 No dogs on walks.